aws-samples/sample-Integrating-Amazon-Bedrock-AgentCore-with-Slack/README.md

 > [!NOTE]
 > The content presented here serves as an example intended solely for educational objectives and should not be implemented in a live production environment without proper modifications and rigorous testing.
-> This readme will be updated with blog post once approved.
-Please follow instructions found in the draft blog post.

 # Integrating Amazon Bedrock AgentCore with Slack